-FactsRegion: Latin America Sector: Food & Feed Country: Colombia Project type: Supporting project Country partners: Porkcolombia Funding partners: Funding through JPIAMR: University of Copenhagen University Hospital Bonn, Institute for Hygiene and Public Health (UKB) Irish Agriculture and Food Development Authority, Pig Development (TEAGASC) University of the West of England, Bristol Robotics Laboratory (UWE) Statens Serum Institut (SSI) Scotland’s Rural College (SRUC), Animal and Veterinary Sciences Timescale: 1 April 2022 - 31 March 2025 ICARS funding: 109,297 EURO
+FactsRegion: Latin America Sector: One Health Country: Colombia Project type: Supporting project Country partners: Porkcolombia Funding partners: Funding through JPIAMR: University of Copenhagen University Hospital Bonn, Institute for Hygiene and Public Health (UKB) Irish Agriculture and Food Development Authority, Pig Development (TEAGASC) University of the West of England, Bristol Robotics Laboratory (UWE) Statens Serum Institut (SSI) Scotland’s Rural College (SRUC), Animal and Veterinary Sciences Timescale: 1 April 2022 - 31 March 2025 ICARS funding: 109,297 EURO

 Antimicrobial resistance (AMR) is is not a problem that concerns exclusively human health since the antimicrobials used to treat animal infections or control bacterial pests in crops can be similar or even the same as those used in human medicine.
 The absence of a clear and specific regulation on veterinary antimicrobial use (AMU) in most low- and middle-income countries (LMICs) is a reason for concern since overuse of critically important antimicrobials (CIAs) in the agricultural sector could affect the clinical efficacy of these drugs for treatment of severe infections in humans.
 Pigs make up the highest proportion of food-producing animals as measured by population correction unit.
 Globally, swine production consumes the highest amount of antimicrobials compared to other areas of livestock production, making it a key area for intervention.